Who's Who at PEATC

 Amanda Raymond has a wealth of knowledge and experience navigating the world of special education.
 After years of advocating for her own children who have autism, she has a passion for helping other parents understand their child’s right to a Free and Appropriate Public Education and to empowering them to advocate for their needs.
 A steadfast supporter of inclusive education, she firmly believes that every student has a right to a quality education, to build meaningful friendships and to feel welcomed in their classroom, school and community.
 She has been a military brat, service member or spouse her entire life and understands the unique challenges military families face and the sacrifices they make serving our country.
 She currently resides in Chesapeake with her family.

 Lizzett Uria supports PEATC by providing bilingual information to Virginia's Latino community.
 She received a Bachelor’s degree in Psychology from Virginia Commonwealth University along with a minor in International Social Justice.
 She is also a Certified Medical Assistant and Limited Radiologist.
 She worked as a Counselor for the Center for Children and Family through Florida International University during which time, she had the opportunity to work and do research with children diagnosed with ADHD and Autism.
 As a counselor, her job was to reinforce positive behaviors such as academic, recreational, behavioral, and social skills that would prepare them for the next grade.
-Uria always knew I wanted to work with children with disabilities and so when she came back, she continued volunteering as an educator for the Special Ed class at St. Michael’s, and is currently training on becoming a Registered Behavioral Therapist.
-She has always been involved with the Latino Community and believe in the importance of providing information and educational resources to the parents of children with disabilities.
-She is an active volunteer for organizations such as National Council of La Raza, Latin American Youth Center, and many more.
+Uria always knew she wanted to work with children with disabilities and so when she came back, she continued volunteering as an educator for the Special Ed class at St. Michael’s.
+She has always been involved with the Latino Community and believes in the importance of providing information and educational resources to the parents of children with disabilities.
 Uria loves volunteering for her community, but she also enjoys traveling, dancing, trying different foods, and spending time with family and friends.

 8003 Forbes Place #310